imAsparky/cookiecutter-py3-package/README.rst

    closed or manually.
 #.
 Semantic versioning and publishing are also available locally, bypassing
    the need for a GitHub action if that is your preferred workflow.
+#.
+Added optional GitHub custom issue templates.
+The four custom issue templates
+   prompt users to help provide enough information in a templated format for each issue type.

 Features
 --------